DONATE TO MATHCOUNTS

 At MATHCOUNTS, we want students to have fun with math in middle school.

 Why middle school?
 Because it's a pivotal time of identity development.
 Building a love of math in grades 6-8 gives students the tools they need to persevere and reach their full potential in STEM.
-We can’t wow you with photos of puppies, but our programs do have the power to change students’ lives.
+Our programs have the power to change students’ lives.

 Join us as we change minds about math.